-- Declared the Mid West Aquaculture Development Zone, which has since been fully allocated. - Transferred the Australian Centre for Applied Aquaculture Research to DPIRD. - Provided \$7 million for the construction and operation of a marine finfish nursery in Geraldton. - In partnership with the Aquaculture Council of Western Australia (ACWA), established the Albany Shellfish Hatchery, which is operational and delivering spat to the growing shellfish industry. - Progressed the establishment of aquaculture development zones near Albany and Esperance.
+- Declared the Mid West Aquaculture Development Zone, which has since been fully allocated. - Transferred the Australian Centre for Applied Aquaculture Research to DPIRD. - Provided \$7 million for the construction and operation of a marine finfish nursery in Geraldton. - In partnership with ACWA, established the Albany Shellfish Hatchery, which is operational and delivering spat to the growing shellfish industry. - Commenced the development of a South Coast Aquaculture Development Zone near Albany and Esperance.

-- Upgraded the Watermans Bay Fish Health Laboratory at DPIRD to provide improved fish health research and development and support services at a cost of \$1 million. - Awarded \$109 000 in scholarship funding to help grow the sector as part of the Premier's Agriculture and Aquaculture Entrepreneurship Program, which is now completed. - Implemented a centralised aquaculture reporting system to facilitate all industry reporting requirements, such as fish diseases, fish mortalities, fish escapes or gear malfunctions and broodstock collection activities. - Appointed an officer within DPIRD for the WA Shellfish Quality Assurance Program (WASQAP).
+- Upgraded the Watermans Bay Fish Health Laboratory at DPIRD to provide improved fish health research and development and support services at a cost of \$1 million. - Awarded \$109 000 in scholarship funding to help grow the sector as part of the Premier's Agriculture and Aquaculture Entrepreneurship Program, which is now completed. - Implemented a centralised aquaculture reporting system to facilitate all industry reporting requirements. - Appointed an officer within DPIRD for the WA Shellfish Quality Assurance Program (WASQAP).